MathIsimple

 Frequently Asked Questions

-AP scores combine multiple-choice (MCQ) and free-response (FRQ) sections with different weightings per subject.
-Raw scores are converted to a composite score, then curved to a 1-5 scale.
+AP scores combine MCQ and FRQ sections with subject-specific weightings.
+Raw scores convert to a composite, which is curved to a 1-5 scale.
 The curve changes annually based on exam difficulty and student performance.